-- (a) The certificate, when properly filled out and signed shall be prima facie evidence of the accuracy of the measurements shown. - (b) The design of and the information to be furnished on a weight certificate shall be prescribed by the Director and will include, but not be limited to, the following - (1) The name and license number of the public weighmaster. - (2) The kind of commodity weighed, measured, or counted. - (3) The name of the owner, agent, or consignee of the commodity.
+- a.
+The certificate, when properly filled out and signed shall be prima facie evidence of the accuracy of the measurements shown. - b.
+The design of and the information to be furnished on a weight certificate shall be prescribed by the Director and will include, but not be limited to, the following: - 1) The name and license number of the public weighmaster. - 2) The kind of commodity weighed, measured, or counted.